MicrosoftDocs/dynamics365smb-docs/business-central/ui-fonts.md

 ---
-title: Change the Way a Report Looks by Selecting a Different Layout | Microsoft Docs
+title: Available Fonts | Microsoft Docs
-description: You can use different layouts for a report, and switch between layouts to change how a report looks.
+description: The online version of Business Central contains pre-installed fonts on the servers that can be used when generating reports.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP